 Florida Gambling Attorney

 If you have been accused of gambling, we understand that this is a frustrating moment for you.
 If convicted, you could face significant fines and time spent behind bars.
 This is why its important to secure the legal counsel of a skilled criminal defense lawyer.

-The Law Office of Ashley Aulls, P.A. has over 20 years of experience in criminal law and can explore the options available to you based on your specific situation.
+The Law Office of Ashley Aulls, P.A. has practiced law since 1996 and can explore the options available to you based on your specific situation.
 Allow us to provide excellent representation and guidance throughout the entire legal process.

 We represent clients in communities all over the Hernando County area, including Wildwood, Brooksville, Weeki Wachee, New Port Richey, Inverness, Spring Hill, and many others.
 Call (352) 593-4115 to schedule an initial consultation today.

 The Florida Gaming Commission regulates or enforces penalties for the above activities and many exceptions to gambling laws.